Audrey Rose (film): Critical response

+Clyde Gilmour of the Toronto Star described the direction as "untypically sluggish in style" but said that it "may attract a lot of customers who are zealously interested in reincarnation."
+Martin Malina, who reviewed the film alongside similar films Demon Seed and Rabid in the same column of the Montreal Star, said that "the screenplay that De Felitta has fashioned from his own bestselling potboiler is thoroughly inept and the film's cast makes the worst of this trashy material".

 More mixed was Richard Combs writing for The Monthly Film Bulletin: "Before the film collapses into [...] bathetic nonsense [...] it displays a dramatic rationale and figurative substance that makes it at least as diverting as Rosemary's Baby, and a cut above the special effects hocus-pocus of its nearer predecessors in the demonology genre."
 Paul Petlewski for Cinefantastique was measured in his assessment: "Although Audrey Rose is an honourable film, it isn't particularly memorable or even an important one [...]
 Its interest is partly historical the [Val] Lewton connection and partly aesthetic - the pleasure derived from watching a talented director attempt to transcend his silly material."
+Les Wedman of The Vancouver Sun wrote that "those convinced of the immortality of the soul and its freedom to live on in different bodies will find their beliefs substantiated through Audrey Rose.
+The scoffers will, despite overwhelming dramatic evidence presented in the movie, come away unconverted, perhaps wishing they could have been won over by this first-rate try."

+Romola Costantino of the Sun-Herald in Sydney, Australia, wrote that "for a movie of this kind, the queasy suspense is on a far superior level to either The Exorcist or Carrie."

 Home media

 MGM Home Entertainment released the film on DVD on August 28, 2001.
 In October 2014, Twilight Time released a Blu-ray edition limited to 3,000 copies.